 Our Advanced Serial Data Logger software offers two methods to write RS232 data to a database.
-Both methods have the following key features:
+Both ways have the following key features:

 - The logger exports RS232 data to a database in real-time.